MTanguin/The-Health-Impacts-and-Mortality-Risk-of-Air-Pollution/README.md

 ## Limitations:

 The study is limited by the availability and quality of data, which may vary by country and over time.
 In addition, the study focuses on selected types of air pollution and does not cover all possible sources of air pollution, such as industrial emissions or transportation-related pollution.

-## Overview:

-The study involved analyzing air quality data from different countries as well as mortality rate and disease burden data related to air pollution.
-We used modeling technique like interactive vivisualizations to present the spatial distribution of pollutants such as PM25, PM10, and NO2 their ambient concentrations across different countries, quantifying air pollution,burden of disease and mortality rates.
-These pollutants, in addition to other pollutants vary across the globe and may result in different concentrations of air pollution  country to country.

 ## Conclusions: